funatsufumiya/GVEncoder/README.md

 ## Usage

-- drag & drop into window, a dir contains images to encode. (or add with gui)
+- drag & drop into window, a dir contains image sequence to encode (like 00001.png, 00002.png, ...), or add it with GUI
 - press `Start Encode` button.

 ## Dependencies